SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Announcing that it was meme day led to a surge in attendance for this debate in 2024.

-The specialties of meme day are that the motion is funny, you are encouraged to be as funny as you can, you get unlimited speech time to yap all your ideas, there's no protected time, and there's no verdict or OA.
+The specialties of Meme Day are: the motion is funny, you are encouraged to be as funny as you can, you get unlimited speech time to yap all your ideas, there's no protected time, and there's no verdict or OA.

 Sam and I hunted for meme motions but a bunch of meme motions such as, "This house prefers pineapple on pizza" were pretty empty
 The motion I used both years was, "This House, as a first year at PES, Would choose to NOT join the Debsoc."